 All first rounds of the Competition are free to the public (approximately 36 hours), with low ticket prices for the Solo Finals and for the Concerto Finals with Orchestra at The McCallum.
 Performance opportunities and cash prizes are awarded to the winners.

 Winners have earned performance opportunities in Vienna, London, Rome, Carnegie Hall (NYC), Florida, Denver, Snowmass, San Francisco, as well as Palm Springs and Palm Desert, California.

 A special category in the Senior Division between 2005 and 2015 was devoted to performances of the music of Ernst Krenek, the Austrian composer who for many years made the desert his home.
 Sponsored by the Krenek Society and the composer’s widow, the winner in this category performed in Vienna and in Steyr, Austria.

 In 2011, The Waring began offering a John Bayless prize for the Junior and Intermediate Divisions.
-And in 2017 the Senior division will include a Best Earl Wild Transcription prize.
+And in 2017 the Senior division included Best Earl Wild Transcription prize.